andrewmoles2/rTrainIntroduction/Workshop3/rWorkshop3.md

 ## [6] Almost always Often         Never
 ## Levels: Almost always Never Often Seldom Sometimes
 ```
-There are a few ways of fixing this, the simplest of which include using the `levels` argument in the `factor()` function.
+Factors by default are ordered alphabetically.
+There are a few ways of changing this, the simplest of which is to include the `levels` argument in the `factor()` function.

 Using our example above we add the levels argument after the variables (`factor(variables, levels = )`).